dockpack/keybase_unseal/README.md

 ==============

-This Ansible role for initializing and unsealing Hashicorp Vault creates one encrypted json file for your team Keybase team in KBFS.
+This Ansible role for initializing and unsealing Hashicorp Vault creates one encrypted JSON file for your team Keybase team in KBFS.
 Default is a macOS path.

 You can create a Keybase account and a team with sub-team on:
 [https://keybase.io](https://keybase.io)